 3.3 Effect of financial performance on survival of family wood business

 Table 3 presents the result on the effect of financial performance on survival of family wood marketing in the study area.
 Data was fitted into four (4) different functional forms.
 Based on the normal econometric and statistical criteria, the double log model gave the coefficient of multiple determination of 0.537 and was selected as the lead equation and used for presenting the result.
 Current ratio (X1): This liquidity measure was not statistically significant in any of the models, suggesting that liquidity, by itself, does not have a meaningful impact on the survival of family wood businesses in this context.
-The t-value (1.180) for the current ratio is well below the critical threshold for statistical significance, and its coefficient was equally relatively small, further supporting this conclusion.
-This result does not by any chance take away the importance of current ratio as a very important financial indicator of liquidity and the capacity of a business (with a healthy current ratio), to pay its immediate financial obligations.
+The t-value (1.180) for the current ratio is well below the critical threshold for statistical significance, and its coefficient was relatively small, further supporting this conclusion.
+This result does not, by any chance, take away the importance of the current ratio as a very important financial indicator of liquidity and the capacity of a business (with a healthy current ratio), to pay its immediate financial obligations.

 Rate of Return on Investment, RoRI, (X2): This variable was a statistically significant predictor of family wood business survival, with t-values of 4.195 and highly significant at 1% level (p < 0.01), implying that increase in return on investment has a positive correlation with survival of family wood business.

-Net Profit, (X3): This variable was equally statistically significant at 1% level (p < 0.01), with t-value of 7.125 even more significant than the RoRI, suggesting that it is positively correlated with an extended survival of family wood business.
+Net Profit, (X3): This variable was equally statistically significant at 1% level (p < 0.01), with a t-value of 7.125, even more significant than the RoRI, suggesting that it is positively correlated with an extended survival of the family wood business.
 Specifically, a 1% increase in net profit is associated with a 0.82% increase in wood marketing business survival.

 These findings underscore the importance of profitability and return on investment in ensuring the long-term success of family businesses in the wood marketing sector.

-The R2 of 0.537 (54%) shows that the financial performance indicators were able to predict the survival of family wood business by 54%.
-The adjusted R2 of 0.461 indicated that 46% of the variance in the survival of family wood business was accounted for by the financial performance indicators of the business.
+The R2 of 0.537 (54%) shows that the financial performance indicators were able to predict the survival of the family wood business by 54%.
+The adjusted R2 of 0.461 indicated that 46% of the variance in the survival of the family wood business was accounted for by the financial performance indicators of the business.

-This result is in line with that of Aiyeloja et al., (2013) who reported that survival of wood marketing is positively correlated with its financial performance.
+This result is in line with that of Aiyeloja et al. (2013), who reported that the survival of wood marketing is positively correlated with its financial performance.

 Table 3.
-Effect of financial performance on survival of family wood business
+Effect of financial performance on the survival of the family wood business